 The foyer features a buffet table with a water dispenser filled with reverse osmosis water, a Keurig coffee machine and a selection of complimentary coffee for your enjoyment.
 Please help yourself to the tea cart in the dining room and enjoy a hot cup of tea anytime.

 The graceful dining room is where breakfast is served between 8:00 am and 9:30 am every morning.
 Guests have their choice between two freshly made hot breakfasts along with fresh fruit salad, toast, locally made preserves, juices, coffee and tea.
 Vegan and gluten free options are also available.
 (Please give us lots of advance notice)

 The guest room area on the second floor includes a large bookshelf with nearly 300 DVD movies and an assortment of games for complimentary use by guests.
-The bookshelf holds a fridge stocked with ice, bottled water and a variety of juices free of charge.

 The front verandah boasts a stunning view of Lake Mindemoya.
 It's a serene and restful place to sit and enjoy a morning coffee or unwind at the end of the day, while taking in the gorgeous Manitoulin sunsets.